The Linear Point Standard Ruler with DESI DR1 and DR2 Data: The Linear Point

 \subsection{Robustness of the linear point}

-The motivation behind using the linear point as an alternative standard ruler is its robustness to nonlinear effects.
-To a good approximation, the nonlinear correlation function, $\xi_\mathrm{NL}$, can be written as a Gaussian convolution of the linear theory correlation function $\xi_\mathrm{lin.th.}$ with an isotropic smoothing kernel $\Sigma_\mathrm{iso}$ \cite{crocce_scoccimarro}\footnote{The convolution produces a modified Bessel function of the first kind, $I_0$.
+The motivation behind using the linear point as an alternative standard ruler is its robustness to non-linear effects.
+To a good approximation, the non-linear correlation function, $\xi_\mathrm{NL}$, can be written as a Gaussian convolution of the linear theory correlation function $\xi_\mathrm{lin.th.}$ with an isotropic smoothing kernel $\Sigma_\mathrm{iso}$ \cite{crocce_scoccimarro, nikakhtar2021_halo}\footnote{The convolution produces a modified Bessel function of the first kind, $I_0$.
 In this equation, $i_0$ is the modified \textit{spherical} Bessel function, and is related to $I_0$ in the same way that the spherical Bessel function $j_0$ is related to $J_0$.
 See \cite{arfken} for more details.}:

-This smoothing kernel can be approximated as the isotropic damping parameter, which is roughly estimated using the transverse and line-of-sight damping parameters ($\Sigma_\perp$ and $\Sigma_\parallel$ respectively) used in standard template-based BAO fitting regimes:
+This smoothing kernel can be approximated by an isotropic damping parameter, related to the transverse and line-of-sight damping parameters ($\Sigma_\perp$ and $\Sigma_\parallel$) used in template-based BAO fitting as follows:

-This smoothing makes the linear point in $\xi_\mathrm{NL}$ differ slightly from that in $\xi_\mathrm{lin.th.}$.
-To illustrate, for the Planck 2018 cosmology, the linear point exhibits a 0.5\% deviation from its fiducial value when $\Sigma_\mathrm{iso}\sim3.5$ \hMpc, with larger $\Sigma_\mathrm{iso}$ producing larger differences.
-For this reason, \cite{anselmi2016_lp} propose multiplying the value measured in the evolved field by a factor of 1.005 and argue that this obviates the need for reconstruction altogether, in the sense that any remaining difference from the linear theory value will always be sub-percent.
+This smoothing makes the linear point in $\xi_\mathrm{NL}$ differ slightly from that in $\xi_\mathrm{lin.th.}$; we denote the latter, unsmeared value by $s_\mathrm{LP}^\mathrm{lin.th.}$, a fixed property of the cosmology (defined formally in Section~\ref{sec:s_fid}).
+To illustrate, for the Planck 2018 cosmology, the linear point exhibits a 0.5\% deviation from its linear theory value when $\Sigma_\mathrm{iso}\sim3.5$ \hMpc, with larger $\Sigma_\mathrm{iso}$ producing larger differences.
+For this reason, \cite{anselmi2016_lp} propose multiplying the value measured in the evolved field by a factor of 1.005 and argue that this obviates the need for reconstruction altogether, in the sense that any remaining difference from the linear theory value will always be sub-percent for sufficiently small $\Sigma_\mathrm{iso}$.
 This makes the linear point a useful alternative standard ruler \cite{anselmi2016_lp, anselmi2017_sdss, anselmi2018_validation}.
-Although sub-percent, we show in later sections that modeling this shift may be necessary to achieve agreement with isotropic BAO measurements and consequently derive cosmological parameters with similar precision as those derived from more conventional BAO measurements.
+Although sub-percent, this shift is large enough that any cosmological parameters inferred from the uncorrected linear point would inherit its disagreement with BAO, without reconstruction and correction to remove it.
+We show in later sections that modeling the shift is necessary for the linear point to agree with isotropic BAO results.